danhjun/ITE-253/README.md

 ---

-### Adding Users to Domain Admins in Active Directory
+### Adding Security Group to Domain Admins in Active Directory

 **Step 1: Create an Organizational Unit (OU)**
 1. **Open Active Directory Users and Computers:** This can be accessed from the Administrative Tools on your server